-Gastric carcinomas arise in the proximal portions of the stomach (subcardiac), in the middle third (fundus and corpus), and in the distal stomach (antrum).
-Gastric carcinomas arising subcardially often have an anatomic relationship to the esophago-gastric junction and are therefore referred to as adenocarcinomas of the esophago-gastric junction type III (according to Siewert).
+Gastric adenocarcinomas arise in the proximal portions of the stomach (subcardiac), in the middle third (fundus and corpus), and in the distal stomach (antrum).
+Proximal gastric cancers often have an anatomic relationship to the esophago-gastric junction and are then also referred to as adenocarcinomas of the esophago-gastric junction type III (according to Siewert).

-The guideline presented here refers to gastric carcinomas according to the current 8th edition of the TNM/UICC classification.
-The specific aspects of adenocarcinomas of the esophago-gastric junction type I and type II according to Siewert, which are categorized as esophageal carcinomas according to the current TNM/UICC classification, are addressed here only in a cursory manner, as their clinical algorithms must be distinguished from gastric carcinoma.
+The guideline presented here refers to gastric cancers according to the current 8th edition of the TNM/UICC classification.
+The special features of adenocarcinomas of the esophago-gastric junction type I and type II according to Siewert, which are categorized as esophageal carcinomas according to the current TNM/UICC classification, are addressed here only in a cursory manner, as their clinical algorithms are distinct from gastric cancer.